piemasta/ff14-minicactpot-solver/README.md

 ## Notes

-* The solver will silently prevent you from making illegal moves, or entering more than 4 total plays.

 * Sometimes the solver will highlight multiple play spots during a single round.
 All suggestions in the set can be considered to be equivalent with respect to payout chances.

+* The solver will silently prevent you from making illegal moves, or entering more than 4 total plays.

+* You can 'hot swap' numbers by entering a valid play on top of another numbered spot, without needing to first clear the spot.